ctrlaltdan/ctrlaltdan.github.io/_posts/2018-02-12-restoring-nuget-packages-in-new-csproj-style.md

 Personally I had always taken issue with this file.
 The amount of times I'd seen my team use the Visual Studio Nuget GUI tool and inadvertently install a plethora of unintended packages was frightening.

 Part of me doesn't blame them.
-While the command line syntax isn't particilarly difficult, it doesn't seem to be encouraged.
+While the command line syntax isn't particilarly difficult, it doesn't seem to be encouraged and is rarely spoken of highly.

-So the replacement is the `<PackageReference />` section of your `csproj` file.
+The replacement is the `<PackageReference />` section of your `csproj` file.

 I feel this is a much nicer way of working and really lowers the barrier to entry for developers.